jasonwoodard/rustbelt/docs/rust-belt-route-planner.md

 - Single traveler, single vehicle.
 - **Backtracking permitted** if it increases total store count.
-- All stores assumed open (no time windows).
+- Stores may define open hours; missing hours imply the store is open all day.
 - Travel time \= **Haversine distance / mph\_constant** (mph configurable).
 - All locations in Eastern Time; time zone handling is trivial but present.
 - Must-visit stores are hard constraints; no “avoid” list.